mjaroszewski1979/mjaroszewski1979/README.md

 I am hard working professional with passion for new technologies and financial markets.

-  - 🔭 I’m currently working on  User Accounts & Authentication in Flask
+  - 🔭 I’m working on User Accounts & Authentication in Flask
-  - 🌱 I’m currently learning JavaScript
+  - 🌱 I’m learning JavaScript
   - 👯 I’m looking to collaborate on Creating Trading Strategy using TA Library
   - 💬 Ask me about Python and Flask Fundamentals
   - 😄 Pronouns: Muttley from 'Catch the Pigeon'